Access, equity, and affordability are core pillars of Verto’s mission.

 Roughly 50% of Verto participants receive a combination of scholarships, grants, or institutional aid.

-Depending on your Expected Family Contribution (determined by the FAFSA), the tuition for a Semester Abroad Experience may be reduced by as much as 95% through Verto’s Opportunity Grant, Verto Fund Scholarship, and Verto Promise Grants.
+Depending on your eligibility, the tuition for a Semester Abroad Experience may be significantly reduced through Verto’s grants and scholarships.

 Grant & Scholarship Opportunities

 In consideration of the family budget, Verto offers abroad locations at different price points and access to the following grants and scholarships:

 Complete your application (submitted transcript, essay, and completed family admission call) within three weeks and receive a $500 tuition reduction.

 The Verto Opportunity Grant

 The Fall 2023 Verto Opportunity Grant is available to students demonstrating financial need and scholastic achievement.
 This award can reduce the out of pocket cost of your Verto Experience by as much as $14,000.

 To qualify, students must have: